ckan/ckanext-validation/README.md

 ### Formats to validate

-By default validation will be run agaisnt the following formats: `CSV`, `XLSX` and `XLS`.
+By default validation will be run against the following formats: `CSV`, `XLSX` and `XLS`.
 You can modify these formats using the following option:

 	ckanext.validation.formats = csv xlsx